Quantum advantage and stability to errors in analogue quantum simulators: Quantum advantage with noisy quantum simulators

-Consider next the problem of estimating local observables in the ground state of many-body Hamiltonians in the thermodynamic limit.
+\emph{Ground state}: Consider next the problem of estimating local observables in the ground state of many-body Hamiltonians in the thermodynamic limit.
 The convergence rate of a finite-size approximation of a local observable to its thermodynamic limit for the ground state problem is expected to depend on whether the model is gapped (and hence the ground state has exponentially decaying correlations \cite{hastings2004locality, hastings2006spectral}) or gapless.
-While it is generally hard to rigorously characterize the rate of convergence of a finite-size approximation to the thermodynamic limit for ground states, it is physically reasonable to consider the following cases:
+While it is generally hard to rigorously characterize the rate of convergence of a finite-size approximation to the thermodynamic limit for ground states, it is physically reasonable to assume \begin{itemize} \item \textbf{Logarithmic Convergence}, Eq.~\ref{Othermlim} holds for $n = \Omega( \log^d(1/\varepsilon))$, where $d$ is the lattice dimension, or